 Phone: (440) 366-4148

-Experience LCCC through The Center for LifeLong Learning and its Academy for LifeLong Learning, affiliated with Oberlin College and the Elderhosted Institute Network.
+Experience LCCC through The Center for LifeLong Learning, affiliated with Oberlin College and the Elderhosted Institute Network.

 The Center for LifeLong Learning offers special half-day, full-day and multiple-day field trips to many interesting locations in and out of the state.
 Many of these field-trip adventures include an advance class held on the topic/site that is to be visited.
 Some of these field trips are to special cultural events in and around Cleveland.

 The Center for LifeLong Learning also provides continuing education for health care professionals who work with older adults.

 Other LCCC Programs for Adults 50 Plus

 All of LCCC’s Ewing Activities Center and LCCC Physical Education fitness and recreation facilities are available to the public.
 Facilities include a Fitness Center with more than 80 pieces of equipment, including weight resistance and aerobic machines; an indoor field house with interchangeable court areas for full- or half-court basketball, tennis, volleyball and indoor soccer and softball; an indoor, mezzanine-level, three-lane, 200-meter track with banked corners and floor-to-ceiling windows that provide a full view of the outdoors; a varsity-size gymnasium; outdoor soccer and softball fields; outdoor, lighted tennis courts; a 3.1 mile cross-country course which may be used for walking, running or cross country skiing; and a free-weight room.